 Innateness and human nature In popular discussions about human psychology we often distinguish “innate” from “learned” traits.
 Or, we might refer to some behaviours as a part of “human nature,” while others are due to “culture” or “nurture.”
-My research begins with the claim that these distinctions make no sense from a biological perspective.
+Stefan Linquist's research begins with the claim that these distinctions make no sense from a biological perspective.
 All traits are the product of an interaction among genetic and environmental factors, and there is no way to identify one trait as more or less “innate” than some other.

 Cultural evolution (especially cultures of honor) Is it possible to view culture as a thing that evolves?
 If so, should culture be regarded as an evolving system in its own right, autonomous from human biology?
 Or, is it more accurate to view culture as something that co-evolves with biological organisms?
-I argue that the “correct” approach to cultural evolution depends on the kind of phenomenon one is interested in.
+Linquist argues that the “correct” approach to cultural evolution depends on the kind of phenomenon one is interested in.
 Some cultural systems can be viewed as autonomous, others are better understood in the context of social groups or biological individuals.
-Much of my work on cultural evolution investigates the Culture of Honor Hypothesis.
+Much of his work on cultural evolution investigates the Culture of Honor Hypothesis.
 This hypothesis claims that cultures vary in their attitudes towards insult and aggression.
 For example, males are more violent and sensitive in the American South compared to the North.
 These differences are arguably the product of divergent trajectories in cultural evolution.